-1And again he went into the synagogue, and a man was there with a shriveled hand.
+1And he went into the synagogue again and a man was there with a shriveled hand.

-2And they were closely watching him to see if he would heal him on the Sabbath day, so that they could accuse him.
+2And they were watching him closely—if he would heal him on the Sabbath—so that they could accuse him.

-3And he says to the man who had the shriveled hand, “Stand up in the middle of the people.”
+3And he said to the man who had the shriveled hand, “Get up in the midst of the people.”

-4And he says to them, “Is it lawful on the Sabbath to do good or to do harm, to save a life or to kill?”
+4And he said to them, “Is it lawful on the Sabbath to do good or to do harm, to save a life or to kill?”
 But they remained silent.

-6And the Pharisees went out and immediately took counsel with the Herodians against him, how to destroy him.
+6And the Pharisees went out and immediately began plotting with the Herodians against him, how to destroy him.

-7And Jesus, with his disciples, withdrew to the lake and a large crowd from Galilee followed him, and a large crowd from Judea,
+7And Jesus withdrew to the lake with his disciples, and a large crowd from Galilee followed him.
+And people from Judea,

-8and from Jerusalem, and from Idumea, and beyond the Jordan, and around Tyre and Sidon, hearing everything he was doing, came to him.
+8and from Jerusalem, and from Idumea, and beyond the Jordan, and around Tyre and Sidon, came to him when they heard about everything he was doing.

-9And he told his disciples to prepare a small boat for him because of the crowd, so they would not crush him
+9And he told his disciples to prepare a small boat for him because of the crowd, so that they would not crush him;

-10because he had healed many, so that all those who had afflictions were pressing toward him in order to touch him.
+10for he had healed many people, with the result that all those who had afflictions were pressing toward him in order to touch him.

-11And the unclean spirits, whenever they saw him, fell down before him and cried out, saying, “You are the Son of God.”
+11And when the unclean spirits saw him, they fell down before him and cried out, saying, “You are the Son of God.”

 12And he sternly warned them not to make him known.

-13And he goes up on the mountain and calls to himself those whom he wanted, and they came to him.
+13And he went up on the mountain and called to himself those whom he wanted, and they came to him.

-14And he appointed twelve, so that they would be with him and so that he could send them out to preach
+14And he appointed twelve, whom he named apostles so that they would be with him and so that he could send them out to preach

 15and to have authority to cast out demons.